alirezarpi/vault-examples/the-flask-app-mtls/README.md

 ### This is the exact example as `the-flask-app` but this example the cluster is secured by mTLS provided by Vault.

+## Note
+This project is an example of working Vault CA that provides SSL Certificates every 24h to the cluster.

 **NOTE: After each restart you should run:**
 ```